Table of Contents

 controls

-to open a new browser window for viewing the source code,
+to open a new browser window for viewing the source code, so if you

 To end the simulation, simply exit from any of the visible elements